LeannaJ/ai-practical-modeling/rag:qrag/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📞 Contact

-For questions about the project, please create an issue.

----

-Create smarter educational content with the **QRAG System**! 🎓✨